Breaking news: Spin.AI has acquired Revyz, the industry leading provider for Atlassian backup and configuration management solutions.Read more here

 What exactly is the 3-2-1 backup rule?

 The 3-2-1 backup rule is a widely recommended strategy for data protection that follows a specific structure to ensure that data is safeguarded against loss.

-Here’s how it breaks down:
+It breaks down to keeping three total copies of data, storing copies on two different types of storage or platforms, and keeping one copy off-site.
 By adhering to the 3-2-1 rule, you ensure that even if one backup fails or becomes corrupted, you’ll have other copies in different locations and on various media, reducing the likelihood of catastrophic data loss.

 Was this helpful?